cjstreet/Pewlett-Hackard-Analysis/README.md

 #### Data to collect and analyze

-Inorder to do this Pewlett Hackard needs the following information:
+In order to do this Pewlett Hackard needs the following information:
 * Who will be retiring in the next few years?
 * How many positions will the company need to fill in each department?
 * How many employees and which employees are eligible for the retirement package?